Cryptact/crypto-db/README.md

     - `symbol` - widely-used ticker symbol of this cryptocurrency.
 Unique in this file.
 Can be changed later.
 If there multiple cryptocurrencies using the same symbol in different namespaces, the symbol in this file might be different from those in the namespaces to avoid ambiguity.
 Also, if the currency saw a branding change while keeping the underlying blockchain or token intact, this symbol might reflect the new brand.
     - `name` - name of the cryptocurrency.
 Can be changed later.

-- `crypto-actions.json` - records cryptocurrency events related to its brand, blockchain or token.
-Crypto Action is analogous to [Corporate Action](https://en.wikipedia.org/wiki/Corporate_action) in traditional assets.
+- `crypto-actions.json` - records cryptocurrency events related to its brand, blockchain or token. `Crypto Action` is analogous to [Corporate Action](https://en.wikipedia.org/wiki/Corporate_action) in traditional assets.
-   - `action_id` - unique identifier of this Crypto Action, starting with "CA" followed by 10 random characters as in CrpytoID.
+   - `action_id` - unique identifier of this Crypto Action, starting with "CA" followed by 10 random characters as in CryptoID.
    - `ids` - related CryptoIDs.
-   - `type` - currently "Symbol Change" and "Mainnet Launch" are identified.
+   - `type` - currently "Symbol Change", "Token Swap" and "Mainnet Launch" are identified.
    - `description` - description of this Crypto Action.
    - `reported` - (optional) UTC in ISO8601 when this action was first announced or reported.
    - `executed` - (optional) UTC in ISO8601 when this action is executed or planned to execute.